StardustDL/raft-impl/README.md

 - Enable lock logging, if it contains `L`.
 - Enable follow when disconnected, if it contains `D`.
 - Disable persisting, if it contains `p`.
-- Disable the optimization for big step to decrease nextIndex, if it contains `b`
+- Disable the optimization for big-step to decrease nextIndex, if it contains `b`

 ### Group Tests